 This paper begins from a simple premise: A Well Played paper like this one is certainly sufficient as a form for exploring and analyzing the meanings found in the experience of (video) game play, but a written document alone cannot fully capture and convey what it means for a game to be well-played.
-In the case of video games in particular, the last seven years have given rise to a modality of expression that is uniquely suited to the exploration of the concept of a well-played game in the form of the Let's Play (LP) video.
-We further argue that in some sense every LP is a representation of a well-played game, and we will explore this concept through the presentation of our own LP in progress of Dark Souls (FromSoftware, 2012).
+In the case of video games in particular, the last 7 years have given rise to a modality of expression that is uniquely suited to the exploration of the concept of a well-played game in the form of the Let's Play (LP) video.
+We further argue that in some sense every LP is a representation of a well-played game, and that in addition an LP can also be a record of learning.
+We explore these concepts through the discussion of our own LP of Dark Souls (FromSoftware, 2012) that was underway at the time this topic was first presented at GLS 11, and is still ongoing at the time of this publication.
 First we will examine some of the particulars of the LP medium, but before that let's consider the history of the Well Played format in brief as experienced by Moses.

 Moses's first encounter with the Well Played format happened in 2007 at the Games+Learning+Society 3.0 conference.
-At that conference, Drew Davidson offered the first such session at GLS and the first formal offering in the Well Played format with Well Played: Interpreting Video Games (Davidson, 2007), later to be published as Well Played: Interpreting Prince of Persia: Sands of Time (Davidson, 2008).
-The Well Played format has since become well established with 3 volumes containing 65 articles published in the Well Played Journal, and live sessions at 4 different academic conferences in 2015 (Davidson, 2014).
+At that conference.
+Drew Davidson offered the first such session at GLS and the first formal offering in the Well Played format with Well Played: Interpreting Video Games (Davidson, 2007), later to be published as Well Played: Interpreting Prince of Persia: Sands of Time (Davidson, 2008).
+The Well Played format has since become well established with 4 volumes containing 91 articles published in the Well Played Journal, and live sessions at 4 different academic conferences in 2015 alone (Davidson, 2014).
 However, at GLS in 2007, it's fair to say that the audience hadn't seen anything quite like a Well Played talk, especially in an academic setting.
-In particular, a talk that not only included an example of game play but actually revolved around it was revolutionary.
+In particular, a talk that not only included an example of game play, but actually revolved around it was revolutionary.
 It fundamentally changed the nature of the discourse in the conference hall at the Monona Terrace that day by physically situating the talk around the play experience.